 - a.
 Begin by checking the voltage switches to verify their settings against the specifications of the batteries. - b.
-Check the AC voltage selection switch for the proper setting.
+Check the AC voltage selection switch for the proper setting. - c.
+Check the fuses to make sure they have not blown.

-- c.
-Check the fuses to make sure they have not blown. - d.
+- d.
 Check the circuit breaker to see if it has opened and push it in to reset it, if necessary. - e.
 Check the polarity between DC output and the battery and make sure their connections are tight. - f.
-Make sure all of the terminal strip screws are tight, and the wires are secure. - g.
+Remove the small cover on the front of the charger and make sure all of the binding posts nuts are tight. - g.
 If the steps above do not solve the problem, contact your local NRS service agent.